eProsima/vulcanexus/docs/rst/tutorials/tools/fastdds_monitor/fastdds_monitor.rst

 .. figure:: /rst/figures/tutorials/tools/monitor_screenshots/Domain_Graph.png
     :align: center

-The *Domain View* allows us to access different possibilites.
+The *Domain View* allows us to access different possibilities.
 By pressing *right-click* on top of the Topic name, we can find several options, such as filtering the graph by the Topic (selecting *Filter topic graph*).
 Clicking on the :code:`rt/chatter` Topic, we can easily see the entities exchanging information.

 .. figure:: /rst/figures/tutorials/tools/monitor_screenshots/Topic_filter.png